 and where the Spirit of the Lord is, there is liberty.

 beholding as in a mirror the glory of the Lord,

 just as by the Spirit of the Lord,"

 2 Corinthians 3'16-18.

-"Pursue love, and desire spiritual gifts, but especially that you may prophesy.
+"Pursue love, and desire spirituals, but especially that you may prophesy," verse 1.